daniel-sunyou-li/TTTT_TMVA_DNN/singleLepAnalyzer/README.md

 The resulting histograms are stored in the EOS path(s): `root://cmseos.fnal.gov:///store/user/[EOS username]/FWLJMET102X_1lep[year]_Oct2019_4t_[sample date]_step3/templates/[category]/[bkg/sig/data]_[variable].pkl`.
 For running multiple iterations of the workflow, edit the configuration parameter `config_SLA[ "STEP 1" ][ "EOSFOLDER" ]`.
 The number of Condor jobs produced is equivalent to `( # variables ) x ( # years ) x ( # categories )`.
 For each Condor job, the script `hists.py`--which references `analyze.py` and `utils.py`--is run once and stores the resultant three histograms on EOS at the specified path.

+The histograms are specifically created in [`analyze.py`](https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN/blob/test/singleLepAnalyzer/analyze.py#L145-L477) and returned in the `hists.py` script.
+The `analyze.py` script is run for each [combination of sample, variable, category and year]( https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN/blob/test/singleLepAnalyzer/hists.py#L89-L92 ).
+The `hists.py` script collects a group of histograms based on the sample classification (background, signal, data) and dumps the histograms into a pickled file.

+__[ADD FURTHER EXPLANATION OF ANALYZE.PY]__

-### Step 2: Consolidate Histograms and Format for Combine, Also Visualize
+### Step 2: Consolidate Histograms and Compute Systematics into ROOT Files for Higgs Combine
 ___Relevant Scripts:___
+* `submit_SLA.py`
-* `submit_PLA.py`
+* `step2_SLA.sh`
 * `templates.py`

 In this step, a Condor job is submitted to consolidate all the background, signal and data histograms from each category into a single `ROOT` file.
 A single job is submitted per year.
 The Condor job runs the script [`templates.py`](https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN/blob/test/singleLepAnalyzer/templates.py).
 The `templates.py` script performs several tasks:
-* Write Theta templates
-* Write Combine templates
-* Write Summary templates
+* __Write Theta templates:__ produces a `ROOT` file for each variable and year (I can probably phase this out for now since it seems as if only Combine is being used)
+* __Write Combine templates:__ produces a `ROOT` file for each variable and year
+* __Write Summary templates:__ produces a `ROOT` file for each year
+* __Write yield tables:__ produces a `.txt` file for each variable and year
+The templates are later used in Higgs Combine to compute the limits.

+__[ADD FURTHER EXPLANATION OF TEMPLATES.PY]__
+* need to distinguish between the different templates and what exactly goes into a template
-* Write yield tables
+* what is the "interesting" information in the yield tables

-The result of running `templates.py` is the production of various template `ROOT` files

-### Step 3: Produce the Configuration Files for Higgs Combine
+### Step 3: Re-bin the Histograms and Plot the Templates
+___Relevant Scripts:___
+* `submit_SLA.py`
+* `step3_SLA.sh`
+* `modify_binning.py`
+* `plot_templates.py`

+In this step, a Condor job is submitted that first re-bins the histograms for the Higgs Combine templates and then produces `.png` plots from the templates.
+A single job is submitted per combination of variable and year.
+The result of the `modify_binning.py` script is to produce a new `ROOT` file for the previously produced Combine template with a modification to the naming by including the tag 'rebin'.
+Additionally, new yield tables are produced based on the modified binning.
+The result of the `plot_templates.py` script is the production of a plot for each combination of variable, category and year.
+The `plot_templates.py` script can opt to either use the `original` or `modified` binning, this parameter "PLOT" is set in the `.json` [configuration file](https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN/blob/test/singleLepAnalyzer/config_SLA.json#L18).

+__[ADD FURTHER EXPLANATION ABOUT HOW THE BINNING IS MODIFIED]__ __[ADD FURTHER EXPLANATION ABOUT WHAT IS BEING PLOTTED]__

 ### Step 4: Run Higgs Combine on Either 2017 or 2018